DMARC

 - Remember that DMARC protects the visible From domain, which is the domain subscribers recognize.

-- If you do not understand why a message failed DMARC, check [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md) before changing the policy.
+- If you do not understand why a message failed DMARC, check [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md) before you change the policy.

-- A stricter policy is safer only after your legitimate mail is already authenticating correctly.
+- A stricter policy is safer only after your legitimate mail already authenticates correctly.

 - `p=none` is for learning and monitoring.
 It does not ask inboxes to block failing mail.